flexera-public/ui-build-tools/README.md

         dist: boolean;          // whether to output the results to the dist folder instead of the build folder
         angular: boolean;       // default: true, determines if HTML and SVG files should be bundle in Angular pre-cached files
-        library: boolean;       // set to true if your bundle is a library }[],
+        library: boolean;       // set to true if your bundle is a library
+        minify: boolean;        // override global minification setting at the bundle level }[],
       run: {  // configure to run a bundle as a web app
         bundle: string; // name of the bundle to run